You are desperate to get your chores completed, but your toddler will not leave you alone!

 Overdoing Compliments

 Overdoing compliments is a sign that your toddler is seeking your attention.
-They may well have learned that paying you compliments will get your attention.
+They may well have learned that paying compliments will get your attention.

 Toddlers learn fast!